An old fortress island off the coast of Helsinki

 Read more about the history and services of Isosaari from Visit Isosaari webpage.

 Transport to Isosaari

-The transport to Isosaari departs from the Market Square from the same pier than transport to Korkeasaari (Keisarinluodonlaituri).
-The water taxi M/S Taxen to Isosaari leaves from the Market Square at 11.45 a.m. and returns to the mainland from Isosaari harbour at 10.45 a.m.
-The journey takes approximately 30 minutes.
-You will not need to purchase a separate ticket as the boat trip is included in the price of the accommodation.
-Please show the boat’s captain your confirmation of reservation.
-Please also remember to reserve enough time at the harbour (about 15 minutes).
+The transport to Isosaari departs from Lyypekki pier (Lyypekinlaituri) in front of the Old Market Hall.
+The water taxi M/S Taxen leaves the pier at 11:30, returning to the mainland from Isosaari at 10:45.
+Travel time to the island is about 30 minutes.
+You will not need to purchase a separate ticket as the boat trip is included in the accommodation price.
+Please show the boat captain your booking confirmation.
+Also, please reserve enough time at the harbour, about 15 minutes.

 About Nolla Cabins

 The Nolla cabins are located on the north side of the island on a beautiful sandy beach, at an approximately 15-minute walking distance from the harbour.
 The way to the cabins from the harbour is along an old dirt road.
 Nolla cabins 1 and 2, located closest to the sauna building, are pet-friendly cabins.
 The other cabins are pet-free and thus also suitable for allergy sufferers.
 Nolla cabin 7 is located furthest from the sauna building.